halt-dos/hd-wiki-public/docs/enterprise/adc/listeners/ssl_settings.md

 ##### **SSL Certificate**

 This option allows users to specify an SSL certificate for Encryption / Decryption.
 It authenticates the identity of the website and more secure.
-It assures users that you are using a authentic website.
+It assures users that you are using an authentic website.

 ##### **SSL Cipher Suites**